 3. Delegate supermarket runs

 Decide on who’s going to do the grocery shopping in the weeks to come (definitely not you!).
 It could be your husband, your parents or in-laws or your confinement nanny.
-But do prepare some fresh groceries in your fridge first, so that she can whip up a nutritious dinner after arriving at your home.
+But do prepare some fresh groceries in your fridge first, so that she can whip up a nutritious meal for you soon after arriving at your home.

 4. Organise an orientation session

 Your confinement nanny may not know where your baby essentials are kept, or how to use the dryer in your home.
 Run your husband or mother through what she needs to know before you pop, so that they can orientate your confinement nanny on your behalf.
-That way, you can rest in bed the minute you reach home!
+That way, you can rest instead of having to manage everything.

 Hire the Best Confinement Nanny for You and your Baby

-There’s no app to help match you to your perfect confinement nanny.
-Getting a good one is a mixture of luck and serendipity, and yes research.
+There is no app to help match you to your perfect confinement nanny.
+Getting a good one is a mixture of luck and serendipity, and yes, research.
 So do your ‘homework’ because it will make a difference to the kind of postnatal experience that you have.
 All the best!

 Header image: Source